aoriens/news-service/documentation/API.md

 Creates a tag.
 Accepts [CreateTag](#CreateTag) entity in the request body and returns either a created or existing [Tag](#Tag) entity.
 Each tag must have a unique, non-empty name.
-If a tag with such a name exists, no new tag will be created and the existing tag is returned.
+If a tag with such a name exists, no new tag will be created and the existing tag will be returned.

 ### `DELETE /tags/{tag_id}`